Bread in WW2 UK: The National Loaf

 Bread was not rationed during the Second World War although it was afterwards between 1946 and 1948 when shortages were even more severe.

-I clearly remember that my mother made me a complete slice of crisply fried bread for breakfast every morning.
-That couldn't have been healthy, but she thought it was because when she took me to the clinic as a baby, the nurse had said, "Give her something to cut her teeth on, mother" - and my mother carried on the practice.
-I didn't complain because I really liked the fried bread.
-It was served by itself and followed by an apple while they were in season.
+My mother made me a complete slice of crisply fried bread for breakfast every morning, fried in dripping.
+That couldn't have been healthy, but she thought it was because when she took me to the clinic as a baby, the nurse had said, "Give her something to cut her teeth on, mother" - and my mother carried on the practice, as probably did countless other mothers throughout the country.